Official Kickball Rules

 - Ball bounces fewer than twice prior to crossing the strike zone.

 - Head-first sliding will result in an out.
+Diving back to a base is NOT considered a head first slide.

 - Stealing bases and leading off bases is illegal.
 A player who was leading the base prior to the hit shall be called out.